Tuesday, March 17, 2009

 Thank you Andy Dayton for the photo!

-Thank you collaborators for another workshop full of
+Thank you collaborators for another workshop full of engaging discussion and challenging, brilliant ideas!

-examples we experienced this week...
+We realize that it may have been difficult to put the development of our audio tours on hold to listen to the examples we experienced this week...
 The inspiration they seemed to provide and provoke was evident as we discussed and critiqued them after listening.
 How did these examples influence your ideas or shape your visions for our own walking tours?

 Our St. Patrick's evening went a little like this.......